CatcH and Release Tagging

-The aim of the Tuna CHART programme is to build on our understanding of this majestic species, where they live at sea and their migration patterns.
-Recreational angling for bluefin tuna is not currently permitted in Ireland; however, as part of the Tuna CHART pilot project, fifteen experienced charter skippers were authorized to catch, tag and release bluefin for a limited season from 2019.
-Each skipper in return, tags and collects data on every bluefin tuna that they catch.
+The aim of the Tuna CHART programme is to build on our understanding of this majestic species, population demographics and seasonal distribution around the Irish coast.
+Recreational angling for bluefin tuna is not currently permitted in Ireland; however, as part of Tuna CHART, authorised charter skippers can catch, tag and release bluefin during the open season.

 Learning from the anglers

 As part of Tuna CHART, Inland Fisheries Ireland is carrying out a socio-economic survey of anglers chartering bluefin tuna trips with authorized skippers.
 This will help us estimate the potential for a future catch and release recreational fishery and provide us with a sustainable way of managing bluefin tuna.

 The Tuna CHART programme is a collaborative project between charter skippers, Inland Fisheries Ireland and other agencies:

 - Marine Institute